deven-org/boiler/doc/CONTRIBUTE.md

 > Apart from code and design contributions, everyone is always invited to contribute by engaging with the community for example by commenting and giving input on issues or by starting and taking part in discussions in GitHub.
 Another way to contribute is by getting more eyes on the project.
 Just add a star to our repository!
 Or, if you are on Figma, add a heart to our Figma community page or leave a comment if you like the project.

-To get an overview of the project, read the [README](https://github.com/deven-org/B01LER-Kitchen/blob/develop/README.md).
+To get an overview of the project and how to set it up, read the [README](https://github.com/deven-org/B01LER-Kitchen/blob/develop/README.md).
+For more details about our Code of Conduct see [CODE_OF_CONDUCT](https://github.com/deven-org/B01LER-Kitchen/blob/develop/CODE_OF_CONDUCT.md).
 Here are some resources to help you get started with open source contributions:
 - [How to install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [How to handle repositories](https://docs.gitlab.com/ee/user/project/repository/)
 - [Creating an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue)